sd8956/sd8956/README.md

 Check out the pinned repositories below for selected work and explorations.

 ### Beyond code
-Interested in cloud security architecture, threat modeling for serverless systems, and practical AI tooling for engineering productivity.
+Building AI-native systems on serverless.
+Interested in agent architectures, evals, and the security implications of putting LLMs in production.

 📫 Reach out: [LinkedIn](https://linkedin.com/in/sd8956) · duquemoreno12@gmail.com